-This is why Fanbytes suggests featuring your product in a comedy skit or prank as it often achieves the perfect balance between highly engaging content and conversion rates.
+This is why Fanbytes by Brainlabs suggests featuring your product in a comedy skit or prank as it often achieves the perfect balance between highly engaging content and conversion rates.
 This hack was implemented by them on a campaign they ran with gaming platform app, Plato.

 Using their industry-leading TikTok influencer discovery and analytics tool Bytesights, they selected highly-engaged influencers to create a skit concept demonstrating the relatable and frustrating moment when the Wi-Fi turns off at a pivotal moment in a game.
 With an average watch time of 75% and a high CPI, the campaign was highly effective and is demonstrative of just how far a comedy sketch can go on TikTok.

 So, what are some other specific ways to optimise your content’s watch time on TikTok?

 Create intrigue & tell stories

 Another way of keeping your viewers engaged on TikTok is creating videos that include relatable story-telling through its unique set of native tools and features.
 This is why the #makeitstop trend is exploding and why Fanbytes’ JP Saxe campaign achieved a very high engagement rate of 31.53%, doubling the industry average!

 The #makeitstop TikTok trend sees creators sharing near-death experiences whilst lip-synching to Disney Channel’s film Teen Beach Movie song ‘Can’t Stop Singing.’
 The hashtag has amassed a massive 215.9 million views and the sound has received 266.9K pieces of user generated content at the time of writing.